DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-10/electronic-sound-production/_index.md

 # Electronic sound production - synthesis

 {{% note %}}
-We have learned some basics of electronic sound production with our discussion of MIDI editing, sequencing and sampling.
-Now we'll dive deeper into a very important method of sound production, synthesis.

-**Synthesis** refers to any method that generates sound “from the ground up” according to some recipe, or algorithm.
-For example, to re-create the sound of a trumpet using a synthesis method, you could use software that adds together simple sine waves whose frequencies, amplitudes, and phases match the partials that are present in a trumpet sound.
-This particular method is referred to as additive synthesis and will be discussed in more detail in the next chapter along with a variety of other synthesis methods.
+- Introduction
+  - Transition from basics like MIDI editing, sequencing, and sampling to a deeper concept: synthesis.
+- Definition of Synthesis
+  - Synthesis is a method that generates sound "from the ground up" through a specific algorithm or recipe.
+- Example: Recreating a Trumpet Sound
+  - Using software to add together simple sine waves.
+  - Match the frequencies, amplitudes, and phases to the partials present in a trumpet sound.
+- Types of Synthesis
+  - The example above is an instance of additive synthesis.
+  - Additive synthesis will be covered in more detail in the next chapter, along with other methods of synthesis.

 {{%/ note %}}

 ---

 ## Analog Days: Synthesizers in the 1960s and 1970s